Difference between plug-in hybrid and electric

 These prices depend on the cost per kWh at the charging point, the type of charging (standard, fast or ultra-fast) and the capacity of the battery, of course.

-The range of electric cars may be one of their main barriers to entry, as it averages 16 kWh per 100 km (a car with a 77-kWh battery will have a theoretical range of about 480 km).
+The average consumption of electric cars may be one of their main barriers to entry, as it averages 16 kWh per 100 km (a car with a 77-kWh battery will have a theoretical range of about 480 km).
 Batteries are becoming longer and longer range and allow electric cars to cover more distance without needing to charge during the journey.

 On the other hand, in many countries, this type of vehicle benefits from purchase subsidies and tax advantages, both for individuals and companies.
 For example, in some places, they are exempt from registration tax, or they benefit from reductions in road tax.
 In Spain, for example, there is the MOVES Plan, which provides grants of up to €4,500 for the purchase of new vehicles.